When will the supply of tanzanite be depleted?

 What is the process of a tanzanite from mining to customers?

-New Tanzanian laws are attempting to restrict the export of rough tanzanite crystals over 1 gram, which will encourage the development of local cutting factories, enabling the Tanzanian people to be more involved in the ‘mine-to-market’ flow of tanzanite.
+A fact about Tanzanite is that the price fluctuates based on local laws.
+For instance, New Tanzanian laws are attempting to restrict the export of rough tanzanite crystals over 1 gram, which will encourage the development of local cutting factories, enabling the Tanzanian people to be more involved in the ‘mine-to-market’ flow of tanzanite.

 Will tanzanite ever be found in another part of the world?